qkraudghgh/mango/README.md

 - If you want to check done, you can.
 - If you want to uncheck done, you can.
 - If you want to delete todo, you can.
+- If you want to clear todo DB, you can.

 That's all